Web Scraping APIs

 Can I self-host Firecrawl?

 Yes.
-The project is open-source under the MIT license, so you can run it on your own servers.
+Firecrawl's server is open-source under the AGPL-3.0 license (its SDKs and some UI components are MIT), so you can run it on your own servers — note that AGPL means if you offer a modified version as a network service you must publish your source changes.
 The self-hosted version leaves out a few of the managed-cloud features but is fully capable for the core scraping work.
 Use the hosted version if you want the FIRE-1 agent and the managed anti-bot fleet; self-host when you need to keep data fully in-house.

 What is the cost?

-The free tier covers 500 scrapes per month.
-Paid plans start at $19/month for higher volumes.
+The free tier covers 1,000 credits per month (one credit ≈ one page scrape).
+Paid plans start around $16/month (the Hobby tier, billed yearly) and scale up by volume.
 If you are running a RAG pipeline or AI agents at large scale, compare the per-page cost against managed alternatives — Firecrawl is competitive, but not always the cheapest at very high volumes.